sjwines/hourofai/forest/forest2.md

 ```
 hint~

-You will not need to dragout a if/then block, instead drag out the custom block:
+You will not need to drag out an if/then block; instead, drag out the custom block:

 - :paper plane: From the ``||custom:Custom||`` category, grab <br/>